 They started with the kids, grabbing Noah and Stephen, and swimming them back to the chain, which passed them all the way back to the beach.

 Next they went for the boys’ mother, Roberta, who could barely keep her head above water.
 As Jessica reached for her, Roberta blacked out.

-Meanwhile, the rescue efforts became more desperate as Roberta’s mother, Barbara Franz, still in the water, appeared to be having a heart attack.
-As her nephew and son-in-law struggled to keep her head above the water, her eyes rolled back.
+The rescue efforts became more desperate as Roberta’s mother, Barbara, still in the water, appeared to be having a heart attack.
+As her nephew and son-in-law struggled to hold her head above the water, her eyes rolled back.